vedph/gve-doc/model/snapshot.md

 When speaking of time, we are not implying a historical interpretation which orders one operation exactly after another, as it were going to reflect the real sequence of events occurred in the text making process.
 There is a tendency towards a historically plausible reconstruction, and usually we can group operations into sets which define alteration stages; but the order within each alteration stage is just conventional.

-Rather, time here is the focus of the model in the sense of being an additional feature of it, where information accumulates both on both the visual and textual layers.
+Rather, time here is the focus of the model (a process being a sequence of operations over time) in the sense of being an additional feature of it, where information accumulates both on both the visual and textual layers.
 Every editing operation adds information for the next state of the text; so earlier states are those with fewer information, and later states are those with more.
 This has some resemblance with information theory applied to time in physics viewed as the 'cumulative record' of what happened.

+So, rather than having a distinct document to represent each alteration stage and comparing all such documents within a given epigram's version to elicit its transformation process from this comparison, the snapshot model focuses on the process which is their ultimate cause.
+This approach not only fits our scenario, but it also provides a highly compact way of representing multiple texts within a single data structure.